ignite/cli/docs/guide/nameservice/index.md

 The state of tokens and accounts is defined by the `auth` and `bank` modules so you can direct your focus instead on defining the part of the state that relates specifically to your `nameservice` module.

 The Cosmos SDK comes with a large set of stores to persist the state of applications.
-By default, the main store of Cosmos SDK applications is a multistore (a store of stores).
+By default, the main store of Cosmos SDK apps is a multistore (a store of stores).
 You can add any number of key-value stores [KVStores in Go](https://pkg.go.dev/github.com/cosmos/cosmos-sdk/types#KVStore) to the multistore.

 For your nameservice app, use one store to map a `name` key to its respective `whois` value that holds a name's value, owner, and price.

-## Application Messages
+## Messages

 In the Cosmos SDK, [messages](https://docs.cosmos.network/master/building-modules/messages-and-queries.html#messages) are objects that are contained in transactions to trigger state transitions.
 Each Cosmos SDK module defines a list of messages and how to handle them.